Contact the Early Literacy Specialists

 - Distribute resources that will further develop language and literacy-rich environment for children aged 0-6, with a focus on children aged 0-3 years.

-The next family literacy Snuggle Up and Read Event will take place during the week of January 25, 2018.
+The next family literacy Snuggle Up and Read Event will take place on January 24, 2019.

 Primary Responsibilities include:

 - Facilitate Train-the-Trainer sessions with early years practitioners and parents in the Hamilton community

 - Collaborate with libraries, museums and other recreational/cultural programs, parenting programs, adult education and literacy programs